Ugly Side Effects of Eating Too Much Bacon

 This eastern European delicacy is simply glorious.
 Your cardiologist would probably add "and deadly."

 Fortunately, for our arteries' sake, we indulge in this treat only once a year.
 Eating too much bacon is a habit that may come with some ugly side effects, science suggests (though grandpop, who ate szalonna regularly and lived a pretty active life to 93, would disagree).
-Here are the potential downsides of getting bacon grease on your chin every day, and instead of experiencing these ugly side effects of eating too much bacon, why not focus on these 7 Healthiest Foods to Eat Right Now?
+Here are the potential downsides of getting bacon grease on your chin every day.
+Plus try one of our 22 Meals to Melt Belly Fat in 2022.

 You'll get very thirsty and may develop high blood pressure.